marilunazz/CIS530FinalProject/README.md

-# CIS 530 FinalProject - Computational Linguistics
+# CIS 530 Final Project - Computational Linguistics
 ## Is Text Summarization a Useful Tool for Classification?
 We investigate whether machine learning classification algorithms suffer a decrease in performance when